aenthill/aenthill/docs/content/use/_index.md

 Aenthill on the other end is targetted at web developers that are not expert DevOps.
-It helps them starting a web-application and encompass the whole toolset needed (from docker-compose to image building, CI/CD, etc...).
+It helps them starting a web-application and encompass the whole toolset needed (from docker-compose to image building, CI/CD, etc.).

 # TheAentMachine

-[TheAentMachine](https://github.com/theaentmachine/) is a *colony* of aents which are able to work which each other.
+In Aenthill, a *colony* is a set of aents which are able to work together by sharing a common API.

-We provide three kinds of aents:

-- Orchestrators (e.g. Docker, Kubernetes)
-- CI/CD (GitLab)
-- Services (PHP, MySQL, Node.js etc.)

-TODO explain briefly how they work together
+[TheAentMachine](https://github.com/theaentmachine/) is the colony provided by the creators of Aenthill for bootstraping your Docker projects.